 Your Dealer

 Name:

 Address:

-Upon delivery of your Dealer will take rece our new Evinrude/Jo eipt of the form for th ohnson Outboard, complete and sign the form hereunder.
-You eir records.
+Upon delivery of your new Evinrude/Johnson Outboard, complete and sign the form hereunder.
+Your Dealer will take receipt of the form for their records.

 Receipt

 Name:

+A - I -

 Address:

-wner of Model No:
+C Owner of Model No:

 Serial No:

 (To be completed by customer or selling Dealer)

-features and warra nty policy, all of whick y set-up and inspecti as instructed me on the operation, maintenance, safety h I understand and agree to be bound with.
+features and warra nty policy, all of which y set-up and inspection s instructed me on the operation, maintenance, safety I understand and agree to be bound with.
 I am also satisfied on of my Evinrude/Johnson Outboard.
 I have also received a

 Signature:

 Date: